 “My hope is that other students can improve other achievements in the international arena and straighten out global opinions about Indonesia that isn’t right,” said the only Indonesian representative. (mad/Anjani/ITS Public Relations Officer)

-ITS Campus, ITS News – Towards the end of his time as the Rector of Sepuluh Nopember Institute of
+ITS Campus, ITS News– One more achievement from the students of the Sepuluh Nopember Institute of Technology (ITS) in